 Second of a three-quarter sequence.
-Includes periodic trends, chemic al bonding and structure, valence bond/molecular orbital theory, intermolecular forces, liquids and solids, solutions, kinetics, and equilibrium introduction.
+Includes periodic trends, chemical bonding and structure, valence bond/molecular orbital theory, intermolecular forces, liquids and solids, solutions, and kinetics.
 Lab emphasizes data analysis and interpretation.
-Prerequisite: CHEM& 161 with a 2.0 or better or instructor permission
+Prerequisite: CHEM& 161 with a 2.0 or better or instructor permission.

 General physical and chemical properties of simple aliphatic and aromatic compounds.
 Prerequisite: CHEM& 161, 162, 163 or instructor permission.

 Organic Chemistry w/lab II (6)

 Complex organic reactions: alkenes; alkynes; aromatics, aldehydes, ketones.
 Spectroscopy.
 Prerequisite: CHEM& 261 or equivalent.